-- Embedded credits: Core academic credits in Math, Science, Social Studies, or English that are approved by the Vermont State Board of Education and meet state required high school graduation requirements.
-These credits are awarded based upon the rigor and connection of content in the program area to the core academic discipline. - Integrated credits: Core academic credits in Math, Science, Social Studies, or English that are taught by licensed academic instructors who teach directly in the CTE program. - Recommended Reading Level: This measure is provided as a guideline to indicate the demands of the text used in our CTE programs.
+- Embedded proficiencies: Academic proficiencies in Math, Science, Social Studies, or English that are approved by the Vermont State Board of Education and meet state required high school graduation requirements.
+These proficiencies are awarded based upon the rigor and connection of content in the program area to the core academic discipline. - Integrated proficiencies: Academic proficiencies in Math, Science, Social Studies, or English that are taught by licensed academic instructors who teach directly in the CTE program. - Recommended Reading Level: This measure is provided as a guideline to indicate the demands of the text used in our CTE programs.
 Many of our programs have highly technical text demands.
 This measure is not an entrance requirement.
 This information is included in the Program of Studies to inform students, families, and sending schools about the difficulty of typical text in our programs and to maximize the likelihood for student success.
 Support services are offered to all CTE students.